21 minute read

 scalafmt

 I find myself being inconsistent with regards to optional brace usage and new control flow syntax usage.
-The bigger the squad, the bigger the inconsistencies will be.
-You can enforce this via tooling.
+The bigger the squad, the greater inconsistencies will accrue.
+You can solve this via tooling.
 In my .scalafmt.conf, I’ve settled for

 version = 3.8.3